BattleRattle/shuffle-bag/README.md

 $item = $bag->next();
 ```

-If you want to use a persistent storage like Redis (we use [Predis](https://github.com/nrk/predis) here):
+In order to use the same bag over multiple requests, you need to store the bag in a persistent storage.
+Here we use the PersistentShuffleBag with Redis as storage:

 ```php
 use BattleRattle\ShuffleBag\PersistentShuffleBag;